-In situations where multiple clearing members default, LCH considers that there is no need for any additional resources to the financial resources already provided by the members, and the powers implicit in the CCP Rulebook.
-The funded resources held by the CCP are enough to cover the default of at least the largest two members under market stresses going back at least 30 years.
+In situations where multiple clearing members default, we believe that there is no need for any additional resources to the financial resources already provided by the members, and the powers implicit in the CCP Rulebook.
+The funded resources held by the CCP are enough to cover the default of at least the largest two members under stressed market conditions determined using all available time series.